 Franklin Roosevelt is credited with popularizing this cocktail.
 Supposedly, during World War II, he met with Joseph Stalin and Winston Churchill and served them dirty martinis.

-A dirty martini is garnished similarly to a traditional martini, but since the focus is on the olives, some recipes call for gourmet versions such as blue cheese, garlic or jalapeno stuffed olives.
+A dirty martini is garnished similarly to a traditional martini, but since the focus is on the olives, some recipes call for gourmet versions such as blue cheese, garlic, or jalapeno stuffed olives.
+A classic martini uses an unstuffed Spanish olive as garnish.

 Dirty Martini Mix